b1mind/b1mind/README.md

 ### Don't Look Down

 -🌱 I’m currently learning ...
-  JavaScript
+  - JavaScript
-  GreenSock
+  - GreenSock
-  Svelte
+  - Svelte
-  deep diving CSS3
+  - and deep diving CSS3

 <!--
 **b1m1nd/b1m1nd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.